-- Colchester Institute is an exempt charity under Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education.
-The members of the Governing Body, who are Trustees of the Charity, are disclosed on pages 20 and 21.
+- 37. Colchester Institute is an exempt charity under Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education.
+The members of the Governing Body, who are Trustees of the Charity, are disclosed on pages 22 and 23.
 In setting and reviewing the College's strategic objectives the Governing Body has had due regard for the Charity Commission's guidance on public benefit and particularly upon its supplementary guidance on the advancement of education.
 In delivering its mission, the College provides a range of identifiable public benefits through the advancement of education.
 Indeed, education has been identified as one of the key determinants of health, improving individuals' lives and reducing demand on public services.
-In addition this 'umbrella' benefit, the College provides the following public benefits: - Delivery of programmes specifically aimed at NEET reduction and tackling long term unemployment - Excellent pastoral support for students, to help remove practical and emotional barriers to learning - Consistently high levels of success for students in securing work, and appropriate university places, with strong destination data - Significant ladders of opportunity allowing students to progress to higher levels of learning across a broad range of vocational areas, widening their options to embark on further study or higher level employment - Strong employer partnerships, supporting workforce development and positive impact on the local and regional economy - Significant primary and secondary employment through the normal course of business operations, and capital developments
+In addition to this 'umbrella' benefit, the College provides the following public benefits: - Delivery of programmes specifically aimed at NEET reduction and tackling long term unemployment - Excellent pastoral support for students, to help remove practical and emotional barriers to learning - Consistently high levels of success for students in securing work, and appropriate university places, with strong destination data

-• An anchor institution in the community providing access to high quality facilities for the use of individuals, other employers and groups.
+- Significant ladders of opportunity allowing students to progress to the highest possible levels of learning across a broad range of vocational areas, widening their options to embark on further study or higher-level employment - Strong employer partnerships, supporting workforce development and positive impact on the local and regional economy - Significant primary and secondary employment through the normal course of business operations, and capital developments - An anchor institution in the community providing access to high quality facilities for the use of individuals, other employers and groups. - Through its charity, CIFT (the Colchester Institute Foundation Trust) providing support to students and apprentices whose financial circumstances might otherwise mean that they need to leave the College.